Page updated Nov 20, 2023

 12└── tsconfig.json

-As your project grows and your backend is built out, the structure of your project may look like the following:
+As your project grows and you build out your backend, the structure of your project may look like the following:

 1├── amplify/